Capital Beltway: Bridge and interchange improvements

 The Woodrow Wilson Bridge underwent reconstruction in a major project that began in 1999; it now provides express and local lanes for both the Inner and Outer loops.
 The new Woodrow Wilson Bridge is higher and wider than the original 1961 span, which was demolished in 2006.
 The Outer Loop span opened in June 2006, and the Inner Loop span opened in May 2008.

 Also, in association with the Wilson Bridge project, the Telegraph Road and US 1 interchanges (exits 176 and 177) in Alexandria, Virginia, were rebuilt.
 The I-295 and MD 210 interchanges (exits 2 and 3) in Maryland were rebuilt as well.
-These improvement lasted through 2013.
+These improvements lasted through 2013.

 The Branch Avenue (MD 5) Interchange was also improved.

 Virginia HOT lanes

 VDOT authorized a public–private partnership to construct HOT lanes in Northern Virginia.
 The project added two lanes to I-495 in each direction from just west of the Springfield Interchange to just north of the Dulles Toll Road and included the replacement of more than 50 bridges, overpasses, and major interchanges.

 Drivers of vehicles with fewer than three occupants are required to pay a toll to use the lanes.
 Tolls change dynamically, with higher tolls charged during periods of heaviest congestion.
 Drivers using the HOT lanes are required to carry an E-ZPass transponder to allow electronic toll collection, eliminating the need for tollbooths.
 Tolls are waived for buses, carpools of at least three people, motorcycles, and emergency vehicles with an E-ZPass Flex transponder set to the "HOV ON" configuration.
 If more than a specified number of carpools or busses use the lanes, Virginia must pay the tolls for the excess vehicles.

 At the north and south terminal of the HOT lanes, motorists are able to transition directly between the HOT lanes and the I-495 general purpose lanes.
 However, elsewhere along the corridor, access to and from the HOT lanes is only permitted from cross roads.
 Some cross roads provide access to both HOT lanes and general purpose lanes; others have access only to one system or the other.
 Many HOT lane access points serve traffic in only one direction of I-495, which is intended to complement typical commuting patterns.
 HOT lane interchanges are as follows: